bhnord/activities/README.md

 Celebrate Boston Harbor Islands opening weekend with a FREE trip to Spectacle Island!
 <a href="https://www.bostonharborislands.org/event/free-ferry-weekend-3/?o=5077" target="_blank">info link</a>

+### Greenway Spring Fest

+**05/17 11:00AM - 05/17 05:00PM @ Rowes Wharf Plaza**
+Come on down to Rowes Wharf Plaza and join the fun at 2025 Greenway Spring Fest (formerly Food Truck Festival).
+<a href="https://www.eventbrite.com/e/greenway-spring-fest-2025-tickets-1320197388929?aff=oddtdtcreator" target="_blank">info link</a>

+### Spring Fling

+**05/17 12:00PM - 05/17 03:00PM @ The Rocks**
+Seaport's picnic preview gives you a tasty sneak peek into the exciting upcoming summer lineup.
+<a href="https://www.eventbrite.com/e/spring-fling-tickets-1313178465139" target="_blank">info link</a>

 ### Block Party & Vintage Market @ Harvard Square | Select Markets

 **05/17 12:00PM - 05/17 07:00PM @ Church Street in Harvard Square**
 Boston 📍 We’re shutting down Harvard Square to bring you a MASSIVE THRIFT MARKET and BLOCK PARTY 🤯 Shop 100k sq ft & 100+ Vintage, Y2K, Jewelry, and Local Brand Vendors 🤩 Main stage powered by SoundCloud, fill-a-bag station, free drinks, giveaways, exclusive paid area and more‼️ Just in time for the summer ☀️This activation will be one of our BIGGEST YET- you don’t want to miss it 🙌Date 📅: Saturday 5/17Time 🕑: 12-7pmLocation 📍: Church Street, Cambridge MA
 <a href="https://instagram.com/select.markets" target="_blank">info link</a>

-### Spring Fling

-**05/17 12:00PM - 05/17 03:00PM @ The Rocks**
-Seaport's picnic preview gives you a tasty sneak peek into the exciting upcoming summer lineup.
-<a href="https://www.eventbrite.com/e/spring-fling-tickets-1313178465139" target="_blank">info link</a>

 ### Aeronaut Allston Opening Weekend